“Renting is throwing your money away.”

 PMI is for conventional loans, whereas VA loans require no PMI, and FHA loans have their own insurance and fees for this purpose.
 But when you’re taking out a conventional loan from a bank, they don’t have the government or the VA backing anything, so they have to take precautions against you possibly not paying your mortgage.

 PMI is generally 0.25% – 2% of your mortgage balance, per year.
 And once you hit 20% equity, you can contact your lender and have the PMI removed.
 Though the lender should do this automatically, you’ll want to make sure it happens.
 They will give you a statement in the beginning stages of the loan that will layout how much, and how long, you have to pay until you hit the 20% equity mark.
+Keeping your pay stub organized will help you monitor your progress towards reaching this milestone.

 How Amortization Works (And Why 30 Year Loans are Evil)